ASchneidman/DifferentialRendering/README.md

 ### Tips and Tricks

-- When installing cudatoolkit into your conda env, try 10.1.
-You might get it wrong the first time, when you install apex, you may get an error about how pytorch isn't built with the same cuda bindings that are installed.
+- When installing cudatoolkit into your conda env, you might get it wrong the first time, when you install apex, you may get an error about how pytorch isn't built with the same cuda bindings that are installed.
 If you look around in the trace, you should be able to find the version number it needs

 ## Install mitsuba2